With so many university personal statement examples available, how do you know if you’re reading a good one?

 My Commentary and Analysis

-If you’d like to learn more about how to structure your personal statement or statement of purpose, check out my awesome Personal Statement Template eBook here.
-It’s full of detailed examples of what to include!
+If you’d like to learn more about structuring your personal statement or statement of purpose, you can read my complete guide to writing a master’s degree personal statement here.

 Check out lots more examples of personal statements here, and see how they can inspire your application!